Sustainable Transport - Burgess Hill

 In addition to road improvements, it is vital that sustainable transport measures are put in place to provide a safe and reliable alternative to using the car.
-In partnership, Mid Sussex District Council and West Sussex County Council working with the Coast to Capital Local Enterprise Partnership, have secured a £22.8m funding package for sustainable transport improvements for in and around Burgess Hill.
+In partnership, Mid Sussex District Council and West Sussex County Council working with the Coast to Capital Local Enterprise Partnership, have secured a £21.8m funding package for sustainable transport improvements for in and around Burgess Hill.

 We have now completed several new and sustainable walking and cycling routes across Burgess Hill.
 These walking and cycling paths link to key locations across the town.
-Take a look at the below video of the routes and check them out as soon as you can.

 The improvements are being delivered through the Place and Connectivity Programme - a package of projects aimed at creating safe, direct and attractive walking and cycling routes and high-quality public spaces to encourage people to choose to walk, cycle and use public transport.
 The Programme is part of and is designed to support the Burgess Hill Growth Programme and will ensure that Burgess Hill grows sustainably.